 What is Brisket Called in the Grocery Store?

 In the grocery store, brisket will often be called brisket.
-You might also find it labeled as the “flat cut” or “first cut”.
+You might also find it the first cut labeled the “flat cut” and the second cut labeled the “point cut”.

-At BBQ restaurants, you’ll often see this on a menu as “fatty brisket”.
+At BBQ restaurants, you’ll often see brisket on a menu as “fatty brisket”.
+This typically refers to the second cut, which is more marbled with fat and connective tissue than the first cut.

 Is Brisket a Good Cut of Meat?

 Brisket is actually quite a tough cut of meat!
 But don’t be put off.
-When it’s cooked right (low and slow), it’s tender enough to cut with a fork, shreds easily, and just about melts in your mouth.
+When it’s cooked right (low and slow), it’s tender enough to cut with a fork, shreds easily, and just about melts in your mouth with rich, beefy flavor.

-Cooking brisket at a relatively low temperature (such as 300F) for a long period of time (6 to 7 hours for a 3 to 4 pound piece of meat) lets the connective tissue break down.
+Cooking brisket at a relatively low temperature (such as 300F) for a long period of time (6 to 7 hours for a 3 to 4 pound piece of meat) lets the connective tissue break down and the fat melt to keep the meat juicy.
 This results in very tender brisket.

 What is a Fat Cap on Brisket?

-On one side of your brisket, you’ll see a thick white layer of fat.
+On one side of your flat cut brisket, you’ll see a thick white layer of fat.
 This is referred to as the “fat cap”.

 Do You Leave the Fat Cap on Brisket?